 Live Roller Conveyors

-Live roller conveyors push loads by applying power to either some or all of the rollers.
-Options are available for light duty to heavy duty requirements, with rollers increasing in size for heavier applications.
+Live roller transportation conveyors push loads by applying power to either some or all of the rollers.
+There are options available for light duty to heavy duty requirements, with rollers increasing in size for heavier applications.

 Belt-driven live roller conveyors utilize a flat, round, or v-belt with rollers on top.
 Unlike standard belt conveyors, belt-driven live roller conveyors are not recommended for transporting items to various levels.